Appaneravanda Kiran Subbaiah's Sculptures

 • Breadth……………………………………………………………………3 feet 8 inches

-Time taken for carving this statue has been about 3 years till now.
-Completion of the statue would approximately take another year.
+The time taken to carve this statue has been about three years now.
+Completion of the statue would take approximately another year.